openshift/enhancements/enhancements/storage/csi-driver-install.md

 3. Since there is no CI for images that we build ourselves (without ART), all our downstream images are tested only by QA.

-#### Open questions:
+#### Open questions
 1. How will disconnected installs work?

    A: This was partly answered by shawn.
 It is possible to use disconnected installs today via
       https://docs.openshift.com/container-platform/4.3/operators/olm-restricted-networks.html but index images should make it easier.
       This only covers manual installation of the operator *after* cluster installation.

    What about a driver being installed by default, during cluster installation?
    What / when is going to mirror the operator & driver images?
    The installation will time out when cluster-storage operator can't install a CSI driver via OLM.

    A: currently not possible.

 3. When a CSI driver operator becomes installed by default and installed by cluster-storage-operator, all CI jobs must have the current version of the operator available in OLM in the cluster.